 We can achieve whatever we want at any stage of our life.
-Women are looking great and accomplishing more in their fifties, sixties, and beyond.
+Women look great and accomplish more in their fifties, sixties, and beyond.
 The baby boomer generation is redefining what it is to be “old” and pushing that label to a much later age.
-Instead of retirement, it’s reinvention, as women are realizing they have so much time to do something with the rest of their lives.
-Whether embarking on a round-the-world adventure, planning a daredevil parachute jump, or starting a whole new career, age puts no limits on what we can do.
+Instead of retirement, it’s reinvention, as women realize they have so much time to do something with the rest of their lives.
+Whether embarking on a round-the-world adventure, planning a daredevil parachute jump or starting a whole new career, age puts no limits on what we can do.

 Women can and do have it all.
-We are strong, determined, and driven, and despite the struggles faced by previous generations we are able to balance rewarding careers with fulfilling personal lives.
+We are strong, determined, and driven, and despite the struggles faced by previous generations, we can balance rewarding careers with fulfilling personal lives.
 Keeping a house and career on track is not a cinch, but a recent survey by the global consulting management firm Accenture revealed that the majority of young professional women believe they can combine a satisfying and successful career with a full, active, and vibrant personal life.

 6. We are leading more spiritual lives.

 A renewed interest in spirituality is giving more meaning to our lives.
 No longer are we neglecting and starving our souls.
 The soul is the source of our inspiration, hope, and joy.
 And we are meditating, practicing yoga, and learning to take better care of our spiritual and emotional needs.
-Self-care is no longer a luxury, but a vital life-enhancing practice that we are making time for.
+Self-care is no longer a luxury but a vital life-enhancing practice for which we are making time.

 7. We are the teachers.

-Women are not only able to nurture, shape, and influence their own children, but the rest of the nation’s youth are also benefiting from our wisdom, as 90% of elementary school teachers are women.
+Women cannot only nurture, shape, and influence their children, but the rest of the nation’s youth are also benefiting from our wisdom, as 90% of elementary school teachers are women.
 “Knowledge is love and life and vision,” said Helen Keller, and our greater capacity for compassion, unconditional love, and foresight guides and enriches the minds of the next generation.
 It is a powerful and privileged position to be in.

 8. Women are wealth creators.

 Today, women entrepreneurs are making an enormous impact on the economy, contributing almost $3 trillion to the nation’s coffers every year and creating or maintaining 23 million jobs (16% of all U.S. jobs).
 That’s according to a study carried out by the Center for Women’s Business Research.
 The report also stated that if U.S.-based women-owned businesses were their own country, they would have the fifth largest GDP in the world, putting them ahead of countries that include France, the United Kingdom, and Italy.
-We are a boom industry, and what’s even better news is that we’re only just getting started!
+We are a booming industry; the even better news is that we’re only just getting started!